 How much are you tracking these crucial reviews?

 If you’re not monitoring how people are talking about you online, you should be.
 And if you don’t know how to start, no worries.
 We’ll give you some tools to monitor your brand’s reputation online.

 But first, you need to be informed as to how online reviews are affecting your business.
 Let’s turn our attention to how positive reviews are helping companies bring in more clients.

 Positive Online Review Statistics

-Getting a good review online is always a nice confidence booster.
-If you own a business, you’ve likely been working incredibly hard to add value to your customer’s lives.
+Getting a good review online is always an excellent confidence booster.
+If you own a business, you’ve likely worked incredibly hard to add value to your customers’ lives.

 - A 1-star increase in Yelp rating leads to a 5-9% increase in revenue